ZachSaucier/sveltekit-blog/src/lib/posts/2025/being-recruited.md

 Be specific.

+This means that ***you should put the name of the company, a link to your company's website, and a job posting in the message!*** I never thought I'd have to tell recruiters to say what company they're recruiting for but I've gotten so many messages without it that I had to include this.

+This also means that I'm not interested in pool hiring unless that pool is for a specific subset of teams that align specifically with my interests.

 ## What I'm looking for

 I really love being able to direct what my team is working on while also build things myself.
 I love creating efficient processes for high quality teams and code.
 I excel at both making top-tier marketing websites and building enterprise software.